What Is an Operating System?

 To communicate with the computer, those days vacuum tubes and plug board are used.
 The vacuum tubes are very large and sometimes they occupy the entire room with tens and thousands of vacuum tubes.
 But these are very slow Technologies and creating the infrastructure is very expensive.

 After the vacuum tube, a small group of people invented a plugboard that works as a plugin and put some wires into the board.
 Plug boards are controlling a machine and execute its functions.

 All these Technologies are very time-consuming and very difficult to use.
 During this generation computers were generally used to solve simple math calculations, So the Operating system concept was not necessarily needed at that time.

 By the early 1950s, an innovation was introduced called punched card.
-In order to execute some operation, the user had to insert a card into a slot.
+To execute some operations, the user had to insert a card into a slot.

 These new machines are called mainframes and for the first time, these machines are used in professional operations in large computer rooms.
-But these machines are also very costly and only some government agencies or large corporations are able to afford them.
+But these machines are also very costly and only some government agencies or large corporations can afford them.